Overview

 Step 1: Gather Your Trip Distance

 Use a map application or your own odometer reading to get an accurate round-trip distance.
-Map apps typically show one-way distance by default, so if you're driving there and back, double it.
+Map apps typically show one-way distance by default, so double it if you're driving there and back.

-Example: A Mumbai to Pune trip is roughly 150 km one way.
+Example: A Mumbai to Pune trip runs roughly 150 km one way.
 The round trip is 300 km.

 If your route includes detours, sightseeing stops, or a different return route, add those extra kilometres rather than assuming the return leg mirrors the outbound leg exactly.